Kākāpō Recovery Programme

 Here at Meridian, we’re helping the native kākāpō species recover.

-The kākāpō is an endangered national treasure but, along with the Department of Conservation and Ngāi Tahu, we’re helping bring this taonga species back from the brink of extinction.
+The kākāpō is an endangered national treasure and alongside the Department of Conservation and Ngāi Tahu, we’re committed to bringing this taonga species back from the brink of extinction.

 “Kākāpō are treasured by Ngāi Tahu as a taonga species, they are part of our tribal identity and it’s wonderful to see that Meridian values them too,” says Tāne Davis, the Ngāi Tahu appointee to the Kākāpō Recovery Group.